XmM14/Salat-Watch-Bangladesh/README.md

 2. Users will be able to know the time of other prayers besides the Faraj salat
 3. Which prayer will be next
 4. It will be seen which prayers have been missed
-5. Country as well as state wise schedule
+5. State as well as district wise schedule